isoverse/isoprocessor/README.md

 This package provides broad functionality for IRMS data processing and reduction pipelines.

-Existing functionality includes easy-to-use, highly flexible data calibration and visualization pipelines for continuous flow data with additional tools on H3 factor calculation, peak detection, baseline correction and dual inlet pipelines forthcoming.
+Existing functionality includes signal conversion (voltage to current and back), time scaling (continuous flow chromatograms), isotope ratio calculations, delta value calculations, as well as easy-to-use highly flexible data calibration and visualization pipelines for continuous flow data.
+Additional tools on O17 corrections, H3 factor calculation, peak detection, baseline correction, etc are in the works.
 All implemented functions are well documented and ready for use.
 However, since this package is still in active development some syntax and function names may still change.

 ## Installation